luke9kim8/aoc2021/README.md

-# Advent of Code 2021 Solutions in Rust 🦀
+# Advent of Code 2021 Solutions in Haskell